tueimage/8dm50-machine-learning/README.md

 The students will receive instruction in the following ways:

 * Lectures (on-line and on-campus)
-* On-line guided practical sessions
-* On-line contact hours with the teaching assistants for questions, assistance and advice
+* On-line guided practical sessions with the teaching assistants for questions, assistance and advice
 * On-line discussion (in Canvas, see below)

 Course instructors: